Ondo US Dollar Yield (USDY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ondo US Dollar Yield Historical Price

-According to the latest data gathered on Ondo US Dollar Yield live price page, the current price of Ondo US Dollar Yield is 1.1USD.
-The circulating supply of Ondo US Dollar Yield(USDY) is 537.45M USDY , giving it a market capitalization of $591.64M.
+According to the latest data gathered on Ondo US Dollar Yield live price page, the current price of Ondo US Dollar Yield is 1.099USD.
+The circulating supply of Ondo US Dollar Yield(USDY) is 535.55M USDY , giving it a market capitalization of $588.57M.

 The Ondo US Dollar Yield Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USDY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.